Heliozoa/furigana/README.md

 <ruby>物<rt>もの</rt>の<rt></rt>怪<rt>け</rt></ruby>
 </pre>

-Only the first reading is actually valid, but based only on a word and its reading there's no way to know that.
+The second mapping is correct one, but based only on a word and its reading there's no way to determine that.

 If given information about kanji readings (for example, from [KANJIDIC2](http://www.edrdg.org/kanjidic/)), `furigana::map` is able to grade the potential mappings: